MH-Rashid/recipe-page/README.md

 ### Useful resources

 - [W3 schools docs on HTML and CSS](https://www.w3schools.com/) - This helped me to explore the functionality and uses for unfamiliar HTML tags and CSS properties/values.
-It was very useful and will use it going forward.
+Will definitely use it going forward.

 ## Author